der-steppenwolf/fashionmnist-classification-gui/README.md

 NN Training Time: 47.921220541000366 sec
 ```

-After the neural network is trained the gui can be used to open image files (JPEG, JPG, PNG) and classify them to the 10 clothing categories of fashion MNIST.
+After the neural network is trained for 10 epochs the gui can be used to open image files (JPEG, JPG, PNG) and classify them to the 10 available categories/labels in the fashion MNIST dataset.

 ## Authors